 It is available in both a 15" model as well as a 17" model, so if you enjoy bigger screens, this one is for you.
 You just have to remember that bigger screens can negatively impact your mobility.

-The ASUS ROG Strix Scar II is a new model that is perfect for your music recording and mixing needs.
-It comes with the NVIDIA RTX 2070 graphics card, and many software programs, including most DAWs, will make use of it, freeing up the CPU to do its thing.
+The ASUS ROG Strix G15 is a new model that is perfect for your music recording and mixing needs.
+It comes with the NVIDIA GeForce RTX 2070 graphics card, and many software programs, including most DAWs, will make use of it, freeing up the CPU to do its thing.

 If you ever decide to plug in multiple monitors, you will definitely need the extra GPU power.

-The processor is an Intel Core i7, comes with 16GB DDR4 RAM, and an insane 512GB NVMe SSD, perfect for fast performance and storing larger files.
+The processor is a 10th Gen Intel Core i7-10750H, comes with 16GB DDR4 2933MHz RAM, and is perfect for fast performance and storing larger files.